 "Life doesn't stand still — people get new jobs, grow their families, downsize after retirement, or simply want to live in a different neighborhood.
 Those needs are starting to outweigh the financial benefit of clinging to a rock-bottom mortgage rate." — Redfin economist, 2025

-What's Happening in the Saratoga Springs and Utah County Market Right Now
+What's Happening in the Saratoga Springs Market Right Now

 The National Association of Realtors projects a 10–20% increase in existing home sales for 2026 — the first meaningful uptick since the rate surge began.
 The lock-in effect is finally loosening — not because rates dropped dramatically, but because life kept moving.

-For selling a home in Saratoga Springs right now, the timing has a few important factors working in your favor:
+For selling in Saratoga Springs right now, the timing has a few important factors working in your favor:

-• The average 30-year fixed mortgage rate was 6.46% in early April 2026 — buyers actively shopping today are pre-approved at these rates and motivated, not waiting for a rate drop that may never come
+- The average 30-year fixed mortgage rate was 6.46% in early April 2026 — buyers actively shopping today are pre-approved at these rates and motivated

 The market is normalizing.
 Inventory is growing, days on market have extended, and buyers have more negotiating power than in 2021.
-That means pricing your Saratoga Springs home correctly matters more than ever — but motivated, well-priced homes are still selling.
+That means pricing your Saratoga Springs home correctly matters more than ever — as I covered in my Saratoga Springs overpricing guide.

 The Strategy That's Actually Working for Rate-Locked Sellers in Saratoga Springs

 2. Negotiate a rate buydown on your next purchase.
 Today's market gives buyers leverage that didn't exist in 2021.
 On your next home, you can negotiate seller concessions toward a rate buydown — potentially reducing your new mortgage rate by 0.5%–1% for the first few years.
-That narrows the gap between your current rate and your new one considerably.
+As I covered in my rate buydown guide, that narrows the gap between your current rate and your new one considerably.

 5. Evaluate the rental option honestly.
 Some Saratoga Springs homeowners are converting their low-rate home into a rental instead of selling.
-If you can rent it for more than your PITI (principal, interest, taxes, insurance), the cash flow might justify holding it.
-But be honest about whether you want to be a landlord — and know the costs: vacancy, maintenance, management, and the fact that you're still buying your next home at today's rates regardless.
+As I covered in my keep your low rate and rent guide, if you can rent it for more than your PITI, the cash flow might justify holding it.
+But be honest about whether you want to be a landlord.

 The Question Actually Worth Asking